cdl-geneseo/geneseo-dictionary/G/Gaslight_Gatekeep,_Girlboss.md

 # Gaslight, Gatekeep, Girlboss

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Gaslight, Gatekeep, Girlboss

 Created by  Mollie McMullan on May 05, 2023

 This phrase is almost exclusively used ironically, and references the structure and flatness of “live, laugh, love” in order to parody &quot;toxic, usually white feminism.&quot; (Abad-Santos).
 99.5% of those surveyed knew this term.
 (McMullan, G-M, 2023)Abad-Santos, Alex.
 “The death of the girlboss.”
 Vox. https://www.vox.com/22466574/gaslight-gatekeep-girlboss-meaning